xDaryamo/puccini/README.md

     puccini-tosca compile my-app.yaml | gomplate | puccini-js exec kubernetes.generate

-Your TOSCA can then inject expressions into values, such as `username: "{{.Env.USER}}"`.
+Your TOSCA can then inject expressions into values, such as:

-Just make sure that your templating engine can emit valid YAML where appropriate (for example, it should be able to escape quotation marks).
+	username: "{{strings.ReplaceAll "\"" "\\\"" .Env.USER}}"

-A useful convention could be to add a file extension to mark a file for text template processing.
+Just make sure that your templating engine can emit valid YAML where appropriate.
+For example, it should be able to escape quotation marks, like we did above.

+A useful convention for you toolchain could be to add a file extension to mark a file for text template processing.
 For example, `.yaml.j2` could be recognized as requiring Jinja2 template processing, after which the `.j2` extension would be stripped.

 ### Can I compose a single service from several interrelated Clout files?